dev-zastai/product-docs/_posts/2024-11-17-Quickly-Start-an-Assessment-Using-GitHub-Codespaces.md

 Today, we will demonstrate how to use GitHub Codespaces to build projects online, compile Java archive files, package them into a Java archive file (WAR/JAR), and submit the archive file to <a href="https://zast.ai" target="_blank">zast.ai</a> for vulnerability assessment.

 ## Step 1
 Log in to your GitHub account and locate the corresponding project.
-Currently, since <a href="https://zast.ai" target="_blank">zast.ai</a> focuses on security vulnerabilities in Java-based web applications, we have prepared a Java web project as an example.
+Currently, since <a href="https://zast.ai" target="_blank">zast.ai</a> focuses on security vulnerabilities in Java and Javascript-based web applications, we have prepared a Java web project as an example.

 ![]({{'/assets/img/ZastxCodespace/playground.PNG' | relative_url }})